Next Tryouts: Watch for Details!

 Attend a camp.
 At Makin’ Bacon Derby Camp skaters will learn derby fundamentals and strategy they need to take their game to the next level, and will get a head start on fitness in preparation for fall tryouts.

 Join a derby practice group.
-Check out the PFM Practice Squad, an “independent, volunteer-run quad skating club dedicated to athleticism and roller derby education.”
+Join us at our Recreational Derby program or check out the PFM Practice Squad, an “independent, volunteer-run quad skating club dedicated to athleticism and roller derby education.”
 PFM is open to skaters of all skill levels, from beginning skater to seasoned derby pro, and is coached by members and coaches of local derby leagues.

 Gear up.
 You are required to bring your own gear to RCRG tryouts (skates, knee pads, wrist guards, elbow pads, helmet, and mouth guard).
 Many local rollergirls head to Fast Girl Skates for their equipment.
 Fast Girl Skates is rollergirl-owned, and the first-ever brick and mortar store that specializes in roller derby gear.

 - Register via our website, or by e-mail to firstname.lastname@example.org ***** Must Register by Noon on the Friday before *****

 - Consider attending a Rat City Rollergirl AllStar Boot Camp, Makin’ Bacon Summer Camp or skating with Seattle’s Potential Fresh Meat to prepare.

 - We will also have some open practices before tryouts to view and attend.